Search poems

-Do you want your very own copy of the 113 page Charles Bukowski FBI file?
-Well, of course you do!
 If you're an American citizen you are entitled to the documents under the Freedom of Information Act.
-In fact, if you are requesting it for yourself, and not for commercial use, you may even be able to get the file for the cost of a postage stamp...
+If you are requesting it for yourself, and not for commercial use, you may even be able to get the file for the cost of a postage stamp.

 Chief FOIA & Privacy Act Section